Showing posts with label ribs. Show all posts

 Mt Pleasant

-It was getting dark by this time and it is hard to get good pictures while riding in the car.
+It was getting dark by this time, and it is hard to get good pictures while riding in the car.

 I took a few pictures of the setting sun as we rode home.

-We had a good day, we watched a good movie, filled our bellies with good food, rode through an historic town (that I had never seen), and watched the sun go down on our journey home.
+We had a good day, we watched a good movie, filled our bellies with good food, rode through a historic town (that I had never seen), and watched the sun go down on our journey home.

 Wednesday, July 1, 2015